damar-wicaksono/uqtestfuns/docs/prob-input/univariate-random-variable.md

 import uqtestfuns as uqtf
 ```

-Suppose we would like to define a univariate random variable $X$
+Suppose we would like to define one-dimensional triangular marginal distribution
-whose distribution is triangular:
+for random variable $X$:

 $$
 X \sim \mathcal{T}_r(a, b, c)